Saint Pierre and Miquelon: Geography

 Located off the western end of the Newfoundland's Burin Peninsula, the archipelago of Saint Pierre and Miquelon comprises eight islands, totalling 242 km2, of which only two are inhabited.
 The islands are bare and rocky, with steep coasts, and only a thin layer of peat to soften the hard landscape.
 The islands, like Newfoundland, are geologically part of the northeastern end of the Appalachian Mountains.

-Miquelon-Langlade, the largest island, is in fact composed of two islands; Miquelon Island (also called Grande Miquelon, 110 km2) is connected to Langlade Island (Petite Miquelon, 91 km2) by the Dune de Langlade (also known as the Isthme de Langlade), a 10 km long sandy tombolo.
+Miquelon-Langlade, the largest island, is in fact composed of two islands; Miquelon Island (also called Grande Miquelon, 110 km2) is connected to Langlade Island (Petite Miquelon, 91 km2) by the Dune de Langlade (also known as the Isthme de Langlade), a 10 km sandy tombolo.
 A storm severed them in the 18th century, separating the two islands for several decades, before currents reconstructed the isthmus.
 Morne de la Grande Montagne, the tallest point in the territory at 240 meters high, is located on Grande Miquelon.
 The waters between Langlade and Saint-Pierre were called "the Mouth of Hell" (Gueule d'Enfer) until about 1900, as more than 600 shipwrecks have been recorded in that point since 1800.
 In the north of Miquelon Island is the village of Miquelon-Langlade (710 inhabitants), while Langlade Island is almost deserted (only one inhabitant in the 1999 census).

 Saint Pierre Island, whose area is smaller, 26 km2, is the most populous and the commercial and administrative center of the archipelago.
 Saint-Pierre Airport has been in operation since 1999 and is capable of accommodating long-haul flights from France.

 A third, formerly inhabited island, Isle-aux-Marins, was known as Île-aux-Chiens until 1931.
 It is located a short distance from the port of Saint-Pierre, and has been uninhabited since 1963.
 The other main islands are Grand Colombier, Île aux Vainqueurs, and Île aux Pigeons.